zestia/ember-validation/README.md

 }
 ```

-...then, instead of passing in a `message: 'Too large'` to each constraint, pass in a key, for example `key: 'too-large'`.
+...then, instead of passing in a `message: 'Too large'` to each constraint, pass in a key, e.g. `key: 'too-large'`.

 ## Utils